rooprg/sqlalchemy_challenge_surfsup/README.md

 **(2) Dataset Description:**

-The .sqlite file contains the precipitation and location (station) information.
-It is named "hawaii.sqlite".
+The "hawaii.sqlite" file contains the precipitation and location (station) information.

 The "hawaii_measurements.csv" file contains station identification; dates; and observed precipitation (prcp) and temperature (tobs) values